crazybiocomputing/crazybiocomputing.github.io/bioinfo.md

 ## 1- Python helper Code
-  <p>Using extensively Python Fiddle, it is not possible AFAIK to import BioPython which is a little bit too complex
+  <p>Using extensively Python Fiddle, it is not possible AFAIK to import BioPython.
+Moreover, the latter is a little bit too complex for biologists students with no programming skills.

-  for biologists students with no programming skills
+  **Seq** class storing information (title and sequence data) from a FASTA sequence.

     ```python
     class Seq: